curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 **Backup**: Before proceeding with the installation, it's recommended to save all your game settings and progress (cabinets positions, cabinets, [[ROM]]s, [[MAME]] configurations, etc.) because it could be affected by the new version.
 You can do this by copying the entire folder `/sdcard/Android/data/com.curif.AgeOfJoy/` to your computer (using [[Sidequest]] for example).

+## News

-### News
+### Improvements

 The game environment now dynamically responds to player movements, enhancing overall performance.
 Updates include optimizations in how cabinets load and unload, as well as improvements in playing attraction videos.

-Also, this latest iteration aims to empower users by expanding the capabilities of [[AGEBasic]], allowing for the customization of every facet of the game.
+Also, this latest iteration aims to empower users by expanding the capabilities of [[AGEBasic]], allowing for the customization of a lot of facets of the game.
 Users can now configure Movie Posters and Lights using AGEBasic functionalities.
-They can run an AGEBasic program when a [[Room]] is loaded.
+They can run automatically an AGEBasic program when a [[Room]] is loaded.

+#### Cabinets

 Now it is possible to change the player position in reaction to some events.
 The typical use case is when the player inserts a coin and an *AGEBasic program* changes its position to look at the screen in an appropriate position.

+Also it is possible to change the color, transparency level and set the emission color of a material using AGEBasic.

 Another important enhancement is the possibility of design which part of a cabinet the player can pass through and which should be solid.
 Very useful for, for example, cockpit cabinets.
 Also for cabinets the [[Cabinet Artist]]s now can distribute [[MAME]] files easily in the [[Cabinet Asset]].

+It's possible to select cores: [[Cores]]
-## 0.4 -> 0.5 General change log
+## 0.4 -> 0.5 Change log

 - Player behavior (performance):
 	- Cabinets loads only when the player is static in a position close to the cabinet's group.
 Cabinets don't load while the player is walking to do not interrupt the movement.
 But if the cabinet was loaded previously it pop up immediately.